How has COVID-19 changed investing in Africa?

 The U.S. Export-Import Bank Working Capital Guarantee Program facilitates loans from commercial lenders to creditworthy U.S. businesses that export over the term of the loan.

 The U.S. International Development Finance Corporation provides direct loans and guarantees of between $1 million and $1 billion for tenors as long as 25 years, with specific programs targeting small and medium U.S. businesses.

 The U.S. International Development Finance Corporation provides equity financing to projects making a positive impact in the developing world or advancing U.S. foreign policy.

 The U.S. International Development Finance Corporation's Health & Prosperity Initiative mobilizes private sector investment in support of global health resilience.
 It seeks to invest between $5 million and $500 million per project.

 Political risk insurance from the U.S. International Development Finance Corporation provides coverage for losses incurred from currency inconvertibility, government interference, or political violence, including terrorism.
 Insurance covers exposures from $1 million to $1 billion.

-Trade & Investment Hubs
+USAID Trade & Investment Programs